SrSupp/Helene_electronics/README.md

-Author: Sven Suppelt		Date: 22.08.2020
+Author: Sven Suppelt, Felix Herbst		Date: 16.05.2021
 <a href="url"><img src="pictures/title.png" width="100%"></a>

 # HELENE - electronics for the low cost 6DOF robot
 This repository is responsible for the electronics for the Helene robotarm.
-Included are the PCBs and the program to run on these.
+Included are the PCBs and the code to run on these.

 The robot arm has a motor control board on each of its 6 axes.
 The board of the lowest axis, the 1st axis, acts as ROS Serial Slave.
 All other axes receive their control data from the 1st axis via CAN.